 Telephone: (410) 347-7700

-The remaining programs have not been submitted for accreditation.
+The remaining programs have never been submitted for accreditation.
 The BS in Cybersecurity has not been submitted for accreditation review because Cybersecurity is a new field; there are only a handful of universities that offer an undergraduate Cybersecurity major.
 Consequently, accreditation organizations have not yet developed criteria for such programs.
-Information systems is an established field with standard accreditation criteria.
-Stevens has not submitted its BS-IS program because the program was recently redefined and therefore has not been in existence in its present form long enough to be a candidate for accreditation.

 ABET Accredited BS-CS Program